code-423n4/2024-01-decent/README.md

 ## ⭐️ Sponsor: Edit this `README.md` file

-Decent allows for single click transactions on any chain, paid for from any source chain / token. i.e. suppose I want to mint an NFT on optimism, but only have funds on Base, I can send that transaction, paying with DAI on Base, to receive my funds on Optimism.

-The two libraries Decent uses to do so are `UTB`, which handles the routing of cross chain transactions and passes them through a selected bridge, and `decent-bridge`, which is decent's custom bridge built on top of layerzero's OFT standard.

-`UTB` calls one of two functions, `swapAndExecute`, or `bridgeAndExecute`.
-As their names suggest, `swapAndExecute` performs same-chain txs for a user (from potentially diff payment tokens), and `bridgeAndExecute` performs cross-chain txs for a user.
-In efforts of being generalizable, different `swappers` and `bridgeAdapters` can be added to UTB.

-All `swappers` must implement `ISwapper`, as can be seen in `UniSwapper.sol`.
-Similarly, all `bridgeAdapters` must implement `IBridgeAdapter`, and examples can be seen with `DecentBridgeAdapter` and `StargateBridgeAdapter`.

-`UTBExecutor` executes any additional logic for `UTB` (i.e. minting an nft)

-The `DecentBridge` is built on top of layer zero's OFT contract, and additional implementation information can be found in the `decent-bridge` README.

-- [ ] [This checklist in Notion](https://code4rena.notion.site/Key-info-for-Code4rena-sponsors-f60764c4c4574bbf8e7a6dbd72cc49b4#0cafa01e6201462e9f78677a39e09746) provides some best practices for Code4rena audits.

 ## ⭐️ Sponsor: Final touches

 - [ ] Review and confirm the details in the section titled "Scoping details" and alert Code4rena staff of any changes.